-To address emergencies caused by extreme weather (such as: floods caused by torrential rain) that have been identified, the Group has developed documentation on disaster risk management strategies and measures to manage the risk of floods nearby its production and warehouse facilities, formulate contingency plans and prevent damage caused by extreme weather, which include the following facilities and measures:
+To address emergencies caused by extreme weather (such as: floods caused by rainstorm) that have been identified, the Group has developed documentation on disaster risk management strategies and measures to manage the risk of floods nearby its production and warehouse facilities, formulate contingency plans and prevent damage caused by extreme weather, which include the following facilities and measures:

-- Installation of anti-flood barriers that could withstand flood water with higher levels - · Bolstering plant structure to withstand super typhoons - Replacing windows with those made of ultra-strong wind-resistant glass for operating facilities located in areas susceptible to typhoons - Securing outdoor equipment or machinery (such as by using ropes) prior to the hoisting of super typhoon signals - Introducing protective measures (such as the construction of concrete walls) at factories close to natural or artificial slopes to mitigate the damage caused by landslide
+- · Installation of anti-flood barriers that could withstand flood water with higher levels: - · Reinforcing plant structure to withstand super typhoons; - Replacing windows with those made of ultra-strong wind-resistant glass for operating facilities located in areas susceptible to typhoons; - · Securing outdoor equipment or machinery (such as by using ropes) prior to the hoisting of super typhoon signals; - Introducing protective measures (such as the construction of concrete walls) at factories close to natural or artificial slopes to mitigate the damage caused by landslide.

-3.1.4.3 Other Response Measures
+3.1.4.3 Other Responsive Measures

-In addition to the formulation of preventive measures, the Group has also formulated a response strategy to address climate disasters, including the purchase of insurance to transfer the possible loss caused by natural disasters.
+In addition to the formulation of preventive measures, the Group has also formulated responsive plan to address climate-proned disasters, including the purchase of insurance to transfer the possible loss caused by natural disasters.
 Business continuation plans have also been formulated, whereby pre-formulated plans are executed to resume production and ensure ongoing operation in case of disruption caused by extreme weather.

-Moreover, to ensure staff understanding of relevant knowledge prevention and response, the Group provides training on disaster preparedness knowledge and emergency measures, for example, they are instructed to ensure all windows are closed prior to a typhoon and regular inspection of windows in case of extreme weather conditions.
+Moreover, to ensure staff understanding of relevant knowledge in prevention and response, the Group provides training on disaster preparedness knowledge and emergency measures, for example, they are instructed to ensure all windows are closed prior to a typhoon and inspect windows regularly for preparing against impacts of extreme weather conditions.